cw: violence, blades, persecution, body control, body horror

 She moves a meter towards the Ghouls, then stops.
 Freezes like the weight of time is falling on her.
 It just did, though, she thinks.
 She’s already lost time.

 In theory they don’t live forever.
-No Choker is that advanced.
+No choker is that advanced.

 She thinks she knows why the people who build them can’t flash it out.
 It’s because there’s something in them that wants to die.